 For more information

-Research oriented programs leading to Ph.D. degrees are offered in four divisions of the biological sciences: biochemistry, evolution, behavior and organismal biology, neuroscience and cell and molecular biology.
+A research oriented program leading to a Ph.D. degree in Biology is offered, with concentrations in: biochemistry, evolution and behavior, neuroscience and cell and molecular biology.
 The department also offers a Master's degree in molecular biology via distance education.

 A student entering with a master's degree must complete a total of 48 credits (a minimum of 24 course credits of which 12 must be at the 400 level, plus research credits).
 A student entering with a bachelor's degree must complete a total of 72 credits (a minimum of 24 course credits of which 12 must be at the 400 level, plus research credits).
 A student also must complete a qualifying exam, prepare and defend a research proposal, complete the research described in the proposal and present the completed research to the department.

 The Master's degree in molecular biology includes 30 credit hours of graduate work.
 No fewer than 18 credits must be in the major of which 15 credits must be at the 400-level.
 A student must register for six credit hours of research and successfully complete a research project.

 We provide financial support through teaching assistantships, research assistantships, and fellowships.